thecbp/ActivityProfileR/README.md

 ## Overview

 ActivityProfileR is an implementation of the functional ANOVA test for activity data described in *Nonparametric comparisons of activity profiles from wearable device data* by Hsin-wen Chang and Professor Ian McKeague.
 A presentation on the original paper can be found [here](https://www.ima.umn.edu/materials/2019-2020/DW9.16-17.19/28237/talk_Minneapolis.pdf).
-Once your data is in the correct format (described below), you can pass it into `EL_test()`, and it will conduct the statistical test for you.

-ActivityProfileR uses the tidyverse libraries for data cleaning and manipulation.
-There is also a paralellized version of the test in `EL_test_parallel()` available using multidplyr.

-The statistical test can take a while to run, so parallelizaiton is recommended.

 ## Installation

 ```
-# install.packages("devtools")
+# install.packages("remotes")
-devtools::install_github("ActivityProfileR")
+remotes::install_github("thecbp/ActivityProfileR")
 ```

 ## Usage

-To use ActivityProfileR, you must first get your activity data into the correct format.
-You can use `prepare_sim_data()` function to create an example of the data `EL_test()` expects.
-The `prepare_sim_data()` expects a list of lists, each of these lists contains parameters for a specific group that you want to appear in the data.
+To use `ActivityProfileR`, the package expects activity data in a particular format.
+You can see an example of this data format using the `prepare_sim_data()` function.
+The `prepare_sim_data()` expects a list of lists, where each inner lists contains parameters for a group you want to appear in the data.
 Activity data is generated through an Ornstein-Uhlenbeck process (implemented in the `ESGtoolkit` package).

 ```
-library(tidyverse)
 library(ActivityProfileR)
-set.seed(1) # Package uses bootstrapping, so seed for consistency

 # Generate data for 3 groups with different characteristics
 params_by_group = list(